tomasfabian/ksqlDB.RestApi.Client-DotNet/README.md

 - set docker-compose.csproj as startup project in InsideOut.sln for an embedded Kafka connect integration and stream processing examples.

 # CDC - Push notifications from Sql Server tables with Kafka
 Monitor Sql Server tables for changes and forward them to the appropriate Kafka topics.
 You can consume (react to) these row-level table changes (CDC - Change Data Capture) from Sql Server databases with SqlServer.Connector package together with the Debezium connector streaming platform.

-⚠ The package had to be renamed to SqlServer.Connector

 ### Nuget
 ```